howtostartacoop/howtostartacoop/pages/about.md

 # About

-This is a starter template for a mkdocs jekyll theme, based on these two previous beauties:
+This is a starter template for a mkdocss jekyll theme, based on these two previous beauties:

  - [alexcarpenter/material-jekyll-theme](http://alexcarpenter.github.io/material-jekyll-theme)